cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 .. --------------------
 .. include:: ../_includes/installation/hadoop-configuration.txt

 #.
-Set the YARN Application Classpath.
+Add additional jars to the YARN Application Classpath for Spark jobs.

    .. highlight:: console

-   If you are running Spark programs, CDAP requires that additional entries be added to the YARN application classpath, as the Spark installed on Cloudera Manager clusters is a "Hadoop-less" build and does not include Hadoop jars required by Spark.
+   If you plan on running Spark programs from CDAP, CDAP requires that additional entries be added to the YARN application classpath, as the Spark installed on Cloudera Manager clusters is a "Hadoop-less" build and does not include Hadoop jars required by Spark.